 For all types of ovarian cancers, the five-year survival rate is 45 percent, but women younger than 65 do better than those over 65.
 Unfortunately, cancer caused by regular talc use usually arises after many years, even decades, of application to the genital-perineal area.
 That can mean that the cancer sufferer is over 65.
 Stage 1 ovarian cancers, which are found only in one or both ovaries, have a five-year survival rate of 92 percent, but only about 15 percent are found this early.

-Remember, the earlier the diagnosis, the more likely that the cancer’s treatment will succeed.
 The largest ovarian cancer risk has been found to be in women who had applied talc more than 10,000 times, or essentially 30 years of use of the product.
 If you have been using talcum powder in your genital-perineal area daily for many years and you have a diagnosis of serous or mucinous ovarian cancer, you may want to seek legal advice concerning the causes of your cancer.

 Securing justice for hardworking people and families since 1959.

 Filing a talcum powder ovarian cancer lawsuit is the only means that consumers have to hold talcum powder producers responsible for the harm they have caused.
 Most states have talc powder lawsuit time limitations.
 However, the majority of all persons who have developed ovarian cancer that is linked to talcum powder usage will fall within the time limitations if they contact an attorney quickly.
 You may be able to file a lawsuit for compensation for past and future medical expenses, pain and suffering, lost wages, and funeral expenses.